Ask Hammer Redux

 Also what is your opinion of the AWI/FEATHERUSA, Rav-9mm and Rav-45 ACP.
 They sell themselves as

-I however find it interesting that one of the configurations that they sell seems to be intended for CQC applications, even though the weapon is not offered in a "Law Enforcement Only" burst or automatic fire option, nor is there a shortened barrel version intended for such use.
+I however find it interesting that one of the configurations that they sell seems to be intended for CQC applications, even though the weapon is not offered in a "Law Enforcement Only" burst or automatic fire option, nor is there a shortened barrel version intended for such use."Manufacture of Guns, Rifles and Shooting Accessories for Shooter's, Varmint Hunting, Backpacking, Camping, Boaters and Pilots that want a Lightweight Take-Down-Rifle for Carry."

 What do you know about this system, the manufacturers, designers and overall rep of the product?